ndormoy/Override/level07/Ressources/walkthrough.md

 0

 Oh damn...
 We go in the condition : (uVar2 % 3 == 0)
-So we don t write the number... puts(" *** ERROR! ***");
+So we can t store the number... puts(" *** ERROR! ***");
 puts("   This index is reserved for wil!");
 puts(" *** ERROR! ***");